******* Mathematics at the Ness of Brodgar

 Below a picture of the circle and its tangent south wall.

-Below we see the most striking thing of the design of structure-1, the Pythagorean triangles which constitute square roots 2, 3 and 5 in approximate whole numbers.
+Below we see the most striking thing of the design of Structure-1, the Pythagorean triangles which constitute square roots 2, 3 and 5 in approximate whole numbers.
 The same that holds for the radius, just explained and calculated above, also holds for the diagonal through the double square, here in blue, this is always square root 5. (the double square we find also in the basic design of the King’s chamber of the Great Pyramid)

 The double squares in the centre have a side of 15 ulna, 3.93m and are unit in this design, here in red with number 1.
-The green line is the diagonal, so square root 2, this is 15 fibula, 5.55m, the yellow line is square root 3, which fits exactly between the intersections of the two circles, this is also mathematical fact, (Vesica Piscis) but we can see the length appear as hypotenuse of the three coloured triangles with sides: unit 1, in red, square root 2 in green and then of course the yellow line is square root 3 ( 1 squared + square root 2 squared = 1+2=3, thus the square root of 3).
+The green line is the diagonal, so square root 2, this is 15 fibula, 5.55m, the yellow line is square root 3, which fits exactly between the intersections of the two circles, this is also mathematical fact, Vesica Piscis, but we can see the length appear as hypotenuse of the three coloured triangles with sides: unit 1, in red, square root 2 in green and then of course the yellow line is square root 3 ( 1 squared + square root 2 squared = 1+2=3, thus the square root of 3).
 The yellow lines do not intersect, but do have the same length.

 Structure-1 Ness of Brodgar Vesica Piscis

-For unit we use not 15 ulna, but 30 half-ulna, the clavicles, so double the unit is 60 clavicles, the length of the double square, the width is one unit, is 30 clavicles, so the the square root 5 length, the blue line, is the square root of the sum of 60 squared + 30 squared = 4500, which, lo and behold!, is 67.08, another near whole number, the prime 67, with only a difference of 8 mm in the overall length, again trivial in dry stone walling, and well within tolerance of any house building, being about the thickness of the plaster of your walls at home.
+For unit we use not 15 ulna, but 30 half-ulnas, the clavicles, so double the unit is 60 clavicles, the length of the double square, the width is one unit, is 30 clavicles, so the the square root 5 length, the blue line, is the square root of the sum of 60 squared + 30 squared = 4500, which, lo and behold!, is 67.08, another near whole number, the prime 67, with only a difference of 8 mm in the overall length, again trivial in dry stone walling, and well within tolerance of any house building, being about the thickness of the plaster of your walls at home.
 It took some time but I found the use of 67 in our calendrical application and not just ‘some use’ but related to the 173 days period of the eclipse.
-67 + 67 + 39 = 173, it is Thom’s ‘danger period’ and it is also related to the returning prime 43 (Stones of Stenness, Stonehenge) since 4 x 43 +1 = 173.
+67 + 67 + 39 = 173.
+This is Thom’s ‘danger period’ of the eclipse and it is also related to the returning prime 43 (Stones of Stenness, Stonehenge) since 4 x 43 +1 = 173.

 The same method can be used for the yellow line as square root 3.
 Unit, red, is 30 again, the green line as square root 2 is then 30 square root 2, both squared and added give 900 + 1800 = 2700, of which the root is 51.96, which is practically 52 = 4 x 13.
-(52 is the number of weeks in a year in our calendar, so the whole diagram is still valid today, which is rather extra-ordinary, I think).
+(52 is the number of weeks in a year in our calendar, so the whole diagram is still valid today, which is rather extraordinary, I think).

 Multiples of 5 and 10